CASE STUDY

 Enjoy! 🚀

-At its core, Bluetooth Low Energy is a wireless network that’s used for connecting two or more devices with each other so they can communicate (exchange data, for the most part).
-The two keywords that describe BLE are low power consumption, high battery longevity, and rapid connection.
+According to Bluetooth Special Interest Group (SIG), Bluetooth Low Energy is a wireless technology that’s used for connecting two or more nearby devices so they can communicate, (exchange data, for the most part) a critical feature for the application of IoT in manufacturing where seamless and efficient communication between sensors and controllers is vital.
+The three keywords that describe BLE are power efficiency, high battery longevity, and rapid connection.

-Good to know but not a must: Bluetooth Low Energy (BLE, Bluetooth Smart) is a part of the Bluetooth Core Specification 4.0 - a specification that defines technologies needed to build devices that are based on various BLE technologies.
+Good to know but not a must: Bluetooth Low Energy (BLE, Bluetooth Smart, Bluetooth LE) is a part of the Bluetooth Core Specification 4.0 — a specification that defines technologies needed to build devices that are based on various BLE technologies.

-The BLE-based devices are extremely popular in the fitness industry exactly for these qualities — they enable companies to provide their customers with convenient solutions that require very little maintenance and zero technical knowledge to pair up with users’ devices.
+BLE-based devices are pivotal in fitness tracking app development due to their efficiency in power use and ease of pairing — they enable companies to provide their customers with convenient solutions for wellness app development that require very little maintenance and zero technical knowledge to pair up with users’ devices.
+BLE technology is also critical for e-scooter sharing app development, providing users with real-time data like battery status and trip information.

 BLE devices have Server and Client relationships where each separate BLE device or smartphone can play both roles